sauravdhr/tnet_python/README.md

 # TNet
 TNet: Phylogeny-Based Inference of Disease Transmission Networks UsingWithin-Host Strain Diversity

+Tnet is freely available under the GNU General Public License version 3.
+See the [description](LICENSE).

 Input: TNet takes a rooted phylogeny as input.
 The file should be in [Newick](https://en.wikipedia.org/wiki/Newick_format) format.
 To get the phylogeny from mapped reads we used [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/index.html).
 We used RAxML Version 8 for the current analysis.
 The phylogeny has to be rooted.
 We used [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/index.html) again for rooting the phylogeny.
 Also make sure the input tree is bifurcating.
 The name format for the leaves is `<hostID>_<sequenceID>`.
 Only `<hostID>` will be used in the tool for computation and the output will be based on the `<hostID>` too.

 Output: The output file is a file specified by the user.
 Each line of the output file is an edge in the transmission network.
 The edge format is `<hostID> <hostID>` separated by a tab.
 The first line contains the source of the outbreak in `None <hostID>` format.
 TNet also outputs the minimum parsimony cost of the phylogeny.